1. What is a European patent?

 The term of a European patent is 20 years.

-The protective effect of a European patent does not automatically cover all EU member states, but only those states in which the European Patent is validated.
-This requires payment of fees and filing of translations with the national patent offices.
-Thus, patent protection in Europe is territorially limited to those EU countries which have been selected.
+The protective effect of a European patent does not automatically cover all European member states, but only those states in which the European Patent is validated at the time of grant.
+The requirements vary from state to state.
+In some states, no action is needed, whereas in others actions must be taken at the national patent office.
+Typical actions are a fee payment, filing a translation of the claims or full text, and filing of a power of attorney for a local law firm.
+Patent protection in Europe is therefore territorially limited to those states where the patent is validated at the time of grant.
 A list of the member states can be found on the EPO website.

 2. What can be protected?

-Patents in Europe are granted for technical inventions which are new, involve an inventive step and are susceptible of industrial application.
+Patents in Europe are granted for technical inventions which are new (=novel), involve an inventive step and are susceptible of industrial application.
 Consequently, basically all technical devices and methods may be subject to patent protection, provided that they are of a technical nature.

 In the field of computer programs there has developed a special legal practice referring to software patents.
 According to the latest jurisdiction, the crucial point to decide whether software related subject-matter may be regarded as an invention is the presence of a “further technical effect”.
 More information about software patents can be found in the menu software patents.
-You may also contact Mr. Keilitz who is specialized in software patents.
+You may also contact Wolfgang Keilitz or Miles Haines who are specialized in software patenting.

 For additional information on patent law, please also have a look at the website of the EPO.